spryker/spryker-docs/docs/scos/user/user-guides/202108.0/back-office-user-guide/catalog/scheduled-prices/creating-scheduled-prices.md

 5. Once redirected to the _Import dry run_ page, check whether there are incorrect entries in your file in the *Errors found inside your file* section.

      {% info_block infoBox %}
-If needed, you can [edit the imported scheduled prices](https://documentation.spryker.com/docs/managing-scheduled-prices
+If needed, you can [edit the imported scheduled prices](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/catalog/scheduled-prices/managing-scheduled-prices.html
 {% endinfo_block %}.)

 6. Check if the successfully imported price schedules are correct in the *Row processed with success* section.